- Rheumatoid Arthritis Slideshow Pictures

-DRUG CLASS AND MECHANISM: Piroxicam is a nonsteroidal anti-inflammatory drug (NSAID) that is effective in treating fever, pain, and inflammation in the body.
+Piroxicam is a nonsteroidal anti-inflammatory drug (NSAID) that is used to treat fever, pain, and inflammation in the body.
 As a group, NSAIDs are non-narcotic relievers of mild to moderate pain of many causes, including injury, menstrual cramps, arthritis, and other musculoskeletal conditions.
 Other members of this class include ibuprofen (Motrin), naproxen (Aleve), indomethacin (Indocin), nabumetone (Relafen) and several others.
 They work by reducing the levels of prostaglandins, chemicals that are responsible for pain, fever, and inflammation.
 Piroxicam blocks the enzyme that makes prostaglandins (cyclooxygenase), resulting in lower concentrations of prostaglandins.
 As a consequence, inflammation, pain and fever are reduced.
 The FDA approved piroxicam in 1982.

 GENERIC AVAILABLE: Yes